 No longer is your only outdoor sleeping option a squeaky, leaky, uncomfortable air mattress.
 The camp cot has come a long way from the days of military surplus wood-and-canvas behemoths fit only for barracks and forest service cabins.
-In recent years a number of brands have been innovating in the space, designing lightweight air pad alternatives engineered to help weary outdoor enthusiasts get a better night sleep.
+In recent years a number of brands have been innovating in the space, designing lightweight air pad alternatives engineered to help weary outdoor enthusiasts get a better night's sleep.

-The 7 Best Cots for Camping
+The 8 Best Camping Cots

 Packed Dimensions: 16 x 4 inches

 Minimum Trail Weight: 2 lbs 10 oz

 The South Korean maker of our favorite camping chairs has been making cots for a few years now too.
 The look is quite a bit different from Therm-a-Rest, but the tech specs come damn close to matching.
 The Helinox Lite Cot packs down to 2 lbs 13 oz, with only a slightly larger packed footprint.
 Though we wouldn’t recommend it for extended thru hiking, this cot could be used for mellow backpacking and is ideal for hike-in campsites.

 For those less concerned with backpacking-friendly weight and more interested in style and comfort, check out the Helinox x Filson collaboration.

 Packed Dimensions: 21 x 5 inches